crs4/provenance-storage/README.md

 ### Environment Configuration

 On the server side, all environment variables are set in an `.env` file.
-An example configuration is provided in `.env.example` (ports, database name, credentials, etc.).
+An example configuration is provided in `.env.example`.

 ### CLI configuration